nextcloud/documentation/user_manual/files/sharing.rst

 * unshare the initial share (only accessible for the share owner)

-.. note:: This information is only visible to the owner of a file/folder or shares with resharing rights.
+.. note:: This information is only visible to the owner of a file/folder or sharees with resharing rights.

 ================